 Inventory is stated at the lower of cost or estimated net realizable value with cost determined on a first-in, first-out basis.
 Inventory costs include raw materials, third-party contract manufacturing, third-party packaging services, and freight.
 Raw and intermediate materials that may be utilized for either research and development or commercial purposes are identical and, as a result, are both classified as inventory.
 Amounts in inventory associated with research and development are charged to research and development expense when the product enters the research and development process and can no longer be used for commercial purposes and, therefore, does not have an "alternative future use" as defined in authoritative guidance.
 We perform an assessment of the recoverability of capitalized inventory during each reporting period and writes down any excess and obsolete inventory to its estimated net realizable value in the period it is identified.
-If they occur, such impairment charges are recorded as a component of cost of goods sold in the consolidated statements of operations and comprehensive loss.
-Inventory on-hand that will be sold beyond our normal operating cycle is classified as non-current and grouped with other assets on our consolidated balance sheets.
-At June 30, 2019, we did not have any such inventory.
+If they occur, such impairment charges are recorded as a component of cost of goods sold in the condensed consolidated statements of operations and comprehensive loss.
+Inventory is included in prepaid expenses and other current assets on the condensed consolidated balance sheets and the amount was not significant as of September 30, 2019.

-Prior to the initial date regulatory approval is received, costs related to the production of inventory are recorded as research and development expense on our consolidated statements of operations and comprehensive loss in the period incurred.
+Prior to the initial date regulatory approval is received, costs related to the production of inventory are recorded as research and development expense on our condensed consolidated statements of operations and comprehensive loss in the period incurred.
 We received FDA approval for ZULRESSO on March 19, 2019 and subsequently began capitalizing costs related to inventory manufacturing.